dolittle007/Gene2TF/README.md

 TFinteg will calculate the TF enrichment results from input genes.
 Some support data is needed, that needs to be set up prior TF-STAR execution.

-The gist of TF-STAR input is:
+The gist of Gene2TF input is:
 - database (an example is
 - A file with the covar
 -  results (such aswhich are just randomly generated)